The aim is to:

 • Improve fitness

 • Help young people to live a happier and healthier life.

 • Keep exercise and activities fun and interactive

-Our online programmes are led and designed by MOVE Level 4 Cancer Rehab Specialists.
+Our online programmes are led and designed by MOVE Level 4 Cancer Rehab Specialists and delivered on a 1-1 basis.
 This programme is available to all, regardless of whether they have been active or inactive before they were diagnosed with cancer.

 This can be done via the Self-Referral form if the young person has finished treatment, or if they are still having treatment, there is a referral form that their healthcare professional can fill out.

 One of our Cancer Rehab Specialists will give the young person a call to complete a baseline health assessment, quality of life measures, and physical and functional movement screening tests.
 They will also be directed to our MOVE as ONE Facebook Group for extra peer support.

 Once the young person is happy and all questions have been answered, their Cancer Rehab Specialist will devise an 8-week functional exercise/activity programme designed specifically to the young person's diagnosis, health status, goals and needs.

 They will have weekly phone calls with their Cancer Rehab Specialist who can provide support and weekly programme adjustments as well as the opportunity to do a live Zoom workout.